Kubernetes | Entitle

 There are two ways to integrate your preferred Kubernetes application with Entitle.

-- In Cluster Authentication - requires an instance of Entitle's agent in the Kubernetes cluster you wish to integrate Entitle with.
+- In-cluster access: Requires an instance of Entitle's agent in the Kubernetes cluster you wish to integrate Entitle with.

 Service account authentication